Lingoport/pac4j/setup.md

 # Instructions to build the pac4j jars needed for Localyzer-Express and Globalyzer-Express

 ## Overview
-Localyzer-Express and Globalyzer-Expres use the grails spring-security-rest plugin for oauth2 authentication of users via GitHub, Bitbucket, and Gitlab.
+Localyzer-Express and Globalyzer-Express use the grails spring-security-rest plugin for oauth2 authentication of users via GitHub, Bitbucket, and Gitlab.

 The grails plugin depends on pac4j to define the various oauth2 client profiles (GitHub, Bitbucket, Gitlab).